Iteranya/anita-cms/PLEDGE.md

 This pledge does **not** apply to rewrites where someone just slaps a new UI on top or adds a few API endpoints.
 Nice try.

 ## ☁️ SaaS Hosting?
-Be My Guest
+Be My Guest (Follows AGPL-3 License)

 You are explicitly permitted to:
-- Run this project as a hosted service
+- Run this project as a paid hosted service
 - Offer paid hosting or managed deployments
 - Modify and enhance it (as long as your changes also follow the AGPL-3.0-only license and are made publicly available)